isabella232/docs-13/docs/guides/Using_Permissions.md

 Each CRUD-Operation has a dedicated button to toggle it on or off. `Create`, `Read` and `Update` can be toggled for the entire model or for every field individually. `Delete` can only be toggled for the whole model, since you can not delete fields individually.

 The Permissions for Assets and Relations look a little different.
 You have the option to `Connect` or `Disconnect`.
-Connection makes your relation accessible through the API.
-Disconnect does the exact opposite - your relation can not be modified or seen via the API.
+Connect makes your relation accessible through the API and you can add entries but not remove them.
+Disconnect on the other hand lets you remove entries from your relation.

 Trying to Create, Read or Update a model or field which is not made available through permissions will result in an `Insufficient Permission` error.